light1726/light1726.github.io/vaenar-tts/index.md

 <h2>2.
 Comparison models and their implementations<a name="implementations"></a></h2>

-Below lists the implementations we used in our experiments.
-These models are trained and evaluated with our own dataset separation configuration, while all other settings are the default.
+<h3>Below lists the implementations we used in our experiments.
+These models are trained and evaluated with our own dataset separation configuration, while all other settings are the default.</h3>

 [Tacotron2: https://github.com/NVIDIA/tacotron2](https://github.com/NVIDIA/tacotron2)